hemal21/WordPress-CPT-Hierarchical-Taxonomy-Permalinks/README.md

 #### Known Bugs ####
 - When a 'photo' is published without any taxonomy, the URL url.tld/photos/john does not work.
-- The full URL url.tld/photos/family/kids/john/ has an unwanted trailing slash.

 #### Contributions ####
 Anyone is welcome to contribute.
 There are various ways you can contribute: